espressif/vscode-esp-idf-extension/docs/tutorial/existing_idf_project.md

 2. You can already use the existing setup to build, flash and monitor the existing project.
 To debug, you need the `esp-idf` launch.json which can be added by running the `ESP-IDF: Add vscode configuration folder` command.

-3. If you want to open the project within the ESP-IDF Docker container, use the `ESP-IDF: Add docker container configuration` and use the `Remote - Containers: Open folder in remote container`.
+3. If you want to open the project within the ESP-IDF Docker container, use the `ESP-IDF: Add docker container configuration` command to add the `.devcontainer` directory which allows the user to use the `Remote - Containers: Open folder in remote container` to open the existing project into a container.